openshift/openshift-ansible-contrib/reference-architecture/azure-ansible/README.md

 # Red Hat OpenShift Container Platform on Azure

+## Overview
+The reference architecture supports the creation of either a multi-node full HA production cluster or a single node designed for exploration of OpenShift on Azure.
+The current version of the templates support OpenShift 3.6

 When creating the Red Hat OpenShift Container Platform on Azure, you will need a SSH RSA key for access.

 ## SSH Key Generation